Abalone (board game): Rule variations and more players

-Abalone can be played by three or more people using the same board with fewer marbles for each player and each player using a different color.
+Abalone can be played by three or more people using the same board with fewer marbles for each player and each player using a different colour, the players being possibly gathered into teams.

-A number of two-player variations use a third color for passive pieces.
-For example, the variation called The Pillar (with a fixed marble in the centre of the board), which has been examined in some depth by Alex Borello and Nicolas Le Gal, uses a third color.
+A number of two-player variations use a third colour for passive pieces: for example, the variation called The Pillar (with a fixed marble in the centre of the board), which has been examined in some depth by Alex Borello and Nicolas Le Gal.
 Another possible variation involves either player winning the game by ejecting the central marble.

 A few variations use a second layer of marbles.

+Grand Abalone is a variation featuring a larger board (6 cells per side), wherein the players are granted two moves per turn (except for the very first turn of the game, to mitigate the advantage of playing first).
+The players may move 4 of their marbles instead of 3, and must achieve a score of 10 ejections to win, instead of 6.